-Revenue recognition principle states that a firm should record revenue in its books of accounts when it is earned and is realized or realizable, and not when the cash is collected.
+The revenue recognition principle states that a firm should record revenue in its books of accounts when it is earned, realized, or realizable, and not when the cash is collected.
 Revenue is earned when the company delivers its products or services.
 This means that the company has carried out its part of the deal.
 Revenues are realized when the cash is received for the goods/services sold.
 Revenues are realizable when the company receives an asset in exchange for the goods/services delivered.
 This asset usually is accounts receivables which can be converted into cash.
-For e.g., if a customer purchases a television worth $5,000 from a shop on credit, the shop owner should immediately record the revenue even if it does not expect the customer to pay the purchase amount for several weeks.
+E.g., suppose a customer purchases a television worth $5,000 from a shop on credit.
+In that case, the shop owner should immediately record the revenue even if it does not expect the customer to pay the purchase amount for several weeks.

 Conditions to Fulfill for Recording Revenue

 According to the IFRS criteria, a firm must check for the following conditions before recognizing revenue:

 - There is a transfer of risk and rewards from the seller to the buyer.

 - The seller doesn’t have control over the transferred goods.

 - There is a reasonable level of assurance regarding the collection of cash payments.

 - The amount of revenue that is earned can be reasonably measured.

 - Costs of revenue can be reasonably measured in the same period.

 Revenue Recognition vs. Cash Accounting